Conductor

 BA, MusB, MMus, MPhil, FRCO(CHM), ADCM, FTCL, LRAM, ARCM

 Richard Archer was born in Leicester, educated at Wyggeston Boys' Grammar School, Leicester, and at the University of Durham, where he gained an Honours Degree in Modern Languages; whilst there he was an organ scholar of Hatfield College.
 He studied with Dr. George Gray, Dr. Ben Burrows and Noel Rawsthorne.
 He has taught modern languages in education, latterly at Stoneygate School.
+Whilst at Stoneygate School he was accompanist to the School choir that won the BBC Junior Songs of Praise competition in 2005.

 Prizes in organ-playing competitions include the first prize in the Richmond Festival Organ Competition in London.
-He has been organist at Leicester Philharmonic Society concerts, and is the Director of Music, St John the Baptist, Clarendon Park, Leicester.
+He has been organist at Leicester Philharmonic Society concerts, and was the Director of Music, St John the Baptist, Clarendon Park, Leicester.